ltearno/hexa.tools/angular2-gwt/docs/index.markdown

 Build a starting application in less than 5 minutes and enter into the details to get most of **Angular2Boot** !

-*Angular2Boot is in sync with Angular 2.0.0-rc.5 (_and does not use any deprecated APIs_), see the [release notes](https://github.com/angular/angular/blob/master/CHANGELOG.md) !*
+*Angular2Boot is in sync with Angular 2.0.0-rc.6, see the [release notes](https://github.com/angular/angular/blob/master/CHANGELOG.md) !*

 *Here is a presentation video (in French) of how it works, at the Toulouse Angular User Group in June 2016.*